BIO

 Kim and producing partner Jamie ForshawImage description: Kim Weild, a white cis-woman, with brown, chin length straight hair, is wearing a three-quarter sleeved black dress.
 She is broadly smiling as she holds the Drama Desk nomination certificate in her hands and looks directly into the camera.
 To her left stands Jamie Forshaw, a tall, white male with blue eyes and blond short hair.
 He is wearing a light blue blazer, white button down shirt and medium blue tie.
 He is broadly smiling and also holds a Drama Desk nomination certificate and is looking directly into the camera.
 They are standing in front of a backdrop that says 55th Drama Desk Awards that is surrounded by sponsor logos.

-Image description: Kim Weild, a white cis-woman, with brown, chin length straight hair, is wearing a three-quarter sleeved black dress.
-She is broadly smiling as she holds the Drama Desk nomination certificate in her hands and looks directly into the camera.
-To her left stands Jamie Forshaw, a tall, white male with blue eyes and blond short hair.
+Image description: Standing in front of a backdrop that says 55th Drama Desk Awards, a white woman with brown chin length straight hair wears a three-quarter sleeved black dress.
+She is broadly smiling as she holds a nomination certificate in her hands.
+A tall white male with blue eyes and blond short hair is standing to her left.
 He is wearing a light blue blazer, white button down shirt and medium blue tie.
-He is broadly smiling and also holds a Drama Desk nomination certificate and is looking directly into the camera.
-They are standing in front of a backdrop that says 55th Drama Desk Awards that is surrounded by sponsor logos.
+He is broadly smiling and also holds up a nomination certificate.

 Working at Vassar CollegeImage description: Two women, stand close together speaking on a theater stage.
 The young woman on the left has brown hair pulled up into a bun.
 She is wearing a white rehearsal corset and skirt.
 She stands in profile, her right arm bent at the elbow with her hand open and gesticulating.
 She is speaking to the other woman who is older, facing forward, leaning slightly toward the young woman.
 She wears a long black sweater and black pants, eyeglasses are perched on the top of her head.
 Her left arm is bent with her hand perched on her lips, her eyes are cast slightly downward as she listens closely to the young woman speaking.
 Behind them are a variety of stage props and furniture.

-Image description: Two women, stand close together speaking on a theater stage.
+Image description: Two women stand closely together speaking.
 The young woman on the left has brown hair pulled up into a bun.
-She is wearing a white rehearsal corset and skirt.
-She stands in profile, her right arm bent at the elbow with her hand open and gesticulating.
-She is speaking to the other woman who is older, facing forward, leaning slightly toward the young woman.
+She wears a white rehearsal corset and skirt.
+She speaks to the other woman who is older, and leaning slightly toward the young woman as she closely listens.
 She wears a long black sweater and black pants, eyeglasses are perched on the top of her head.
-Her left arm is bent with her hand perched on her lips, her eyes are cast slightly downward as she listens closely to the young woman speaking.
 Behind them are a variety of stage props and furniture.

 Weild and Mee "After Grant Wood"Image description: Kim Weild, a woman with shoulder length hair, sits in an audience seat with arms crossed in her lap.
 She is wearing a black dress with metal design elements embellishing the shoulders and sleeves.
 On the right in a wheelchair scooter, sits the a male, the playwright Charles Mee.
 He is wearing a blue v-neck pullover sweater over a white t-shite and black rimmed glasses.
 His left leg is openly crossed over his right leg.

-A longtime collaborator of acclaimed playwright Charles L. Mee to date she has directed five of his plays; Soot and Spit (World Premiere), Fêtes de la Nuit (NY Premiere), First Love (First NY Revival), Summertime and Big Love.
+A longtime collaborator of acclaimed playwright Charles L. Mee she has directed five of his plays: Soot and Spit (World Premiere), Fêtes de la Nuit (NY Premiere), First Love (First NY Revival), Summertime and Big Love.

-In 2019 Weild was named the head of directing for the John Wells Directing Program at Carnegie Mellon University where she supervises and guides the training of MFA and BFA directing candidates.
+In 2019, Weild was named the Chair of Directing for the John Wells Directing Program at Carnegie Mellon University, where she supervises and guides the training of MFA and BFA directing candidates.

-With over twenty-five years of teaching experience, she has taught at leading undergraduate and conservatory programs across the country as well as training leading theater ensembles.
+With over twenty-five years of teaching experience, she has taught nationwide at leading undergraduate, graduate, and conservatory programs and trained leading theater ensembles.

 Proud Member of SDC